Breast cancer is considered the most common form of cancer among American women and the second leading cause of cancer death in the said demographics.

 The survival rate for breast cancer is remarkably high and this is due to the fact that most women were keen on observing the unusual changes they experience in their breast and securing immediate medical attention.

-If you are experiencing any of the symptoms above, contact your doctor and obtain an appropriate blood test for initial screening.
+If you are experiencing any of the symptoms above, contact your doctor and obtain an appropriate test for breast cancer.

 Early detection means early intervention leading to higher chances of breast cancer survival.